rintoj/hypergraph-config/README.md

 ## How it Works

-The `configureConfig` function reads your environment variables from `process.env`.
+The `configure` function reads your environment variables from `process.env`.
 For each key you define, it will:

 1. Look for a corresponding variable in `process.env`.